The library is open

 The two main libraries in Würzburg (Münzstraße) and Schweinfurt (Ignaz-Schön-Straße) are openas a place of learning and work.
 The opening hours by 1st of october are Monday-Friday from 10 a.m. to 4 p.m.

-The sublibrary Sanderheinrichsleitenweg is open Wednesdays from 11 a.m. to 3 p.m. and Thursdays from 8 a.m. to 12 p.m.
+The sublibrary Sanderheinrichsleitenweg is open during the semester Wednesdays from 12 a.m. to 4 p.m. and Thursdays from 8 a.m. to 12 p.m.
 The libraries Röntgenring (Würzburg) and Logistik (Schweinfurt) will remain closed for the time being.

 As established, please take a shopping basket at the entrance.
 The number of baskets is the limit for visitors in the library who are present at the same time.
 If you do not find a basket, you cannot enter the library at this time.

 If you want a seat, please go to the desk, where you will be assigned an available seat.
 Please enter your matriculation number or adress on the attendance list provided.
-While sitting keep wearing a FFP2-mask.
+The medical mask can be removed at the seat

 After leaving the seat, you hand in the ticket yourself at the desk.
 Disinfectant is available for tables etc. if required.
 Weather permitting, windows remain open.
 The photocopiers in the library remain unusable, as the distance requirement cannot be guaranteed here.